-UT Southwestern Medical Center’s team of researchers and physicians offers the most advanced care for patients with memory disorders.
+UT Southwestern Medical Center’s team of researchers and physicians offers the most advanced care for patients with memory disorders (Alzheimer's and dementia).
 Our services also extend to patients’ families and caregivers, providing education and support at every stage of their journey.

 Compassionate, Innovative Care for Memory Disorders